deepbass/danielbassdevblogsite/content/blog/hello-world/index.md

 ---
 title: Hello World
 date: "2019-03-03T22:12:03.284Z"
 description:  I saw the .dev domains go on sale and immediately had to buy one!
-I'm not sure what
 ---

 I saw the .dev domains go on sale and immediately had to buy one.
 I've not decided yet what I'm going to put on here, but I'm enjoying experimenting with GatsbyJS - and therefore React.
 I'm hosting it serverlessly on Azure Storage Static Site Hosting and deploying it using Azure DevOps, which I'll do a blog post on soon.